KTH/programmable-society/grading.md

   * The deadlines are strict and cannot be extended.
 Not meeting a deadline means failing the task / the repetition.

 * Final grading scheme
-  * A: 7 completed tasks
   * A: 6 completed tasks
   * C: 5 completed tasks
-  * A: 4 completed tasks
+  * D: 4 completed tasks
   * E: 3 completed tasks (excluding feedback)
 * Group work is encouraged (max 2 persons) but you cannot be with the same person for more than 2 projects.
 You can work alone for one or at most two projects.
 * A failed task requires to pass it again at the end of the course (repeat), based on the feedback from the failure.
 A task can only be repeated once.